Are pensions invested?

 Whether you’re investing for the first time or thinking about changing current investments, always consider how much risk you’re comfortable taking.
 Risk is a tricky concept to think about.
 More risk can mean more growth but also a higher chance of your pension losing money too.

-When you think about risk in relation to pensions, it’s also important to think about how far away you are from retiring or taking money out of your pension.
+When you think about risk in relation to pensions, it’s important to think about how far away you are from retiring or taking money out of your pension.

 Our risk profiler